rook/rook/INSTALL.md

 ## Image Caching and Pruning

-Doing a complete build of Rook and the dependent packages can take a long time (more than an hour on a typical macbook).
+Doing a complete build of Rook and the dependent packages can take a long time (more than an hour on a standard laptop).
 To speed things up we rely heavily on image caching in docker.
 Docker support content-addressable images by default and we use that effectively when building images.
 Images are factored to increase reusability across builds.
 We also tag and timestamp images that should remain in the cache to help future builds.

 ### Pruning the cache

 To prune the number of cached images run `make prune`.
 There are two options that control the level of pruning performed:

-- `PRUNE_HOURS` - the number of hours from when an image was last used (a cache hit) for it to be considered for pruning.
+* `PRUNE_HOURS` - the number of hours from when an image was last used (a cache hit) for it to be considered for pruning.
 The default is 48 hrs.
-- `PRUNE_KEEP` - the minimum number of cached images to keep in the cache.
+* `PRUNE_KEEP` - the minimum number of cached images to keep in the cache.
 Default is 24 images.

 ## CI workflow and options